-Commercial
+Community Commercial

-The commercial land use category includes existing standalone business and shopping centers that are intended to provide service to the Suttons Bay community rather than regional shoppers.
-Similar to the Mixed Use South land use designation, new building siting and design should support pedestrian activity, with sidewalks and pathways being added over time to connect land uses to surrounding areas.
+The Community Commercial land use category includes existing stand-alone business and shopping centers that are intended to provide service to the Suttons Bay community rather than regional shoppers.
+Similar to the Mixed Use Central Business and South Gateway land use designations, new building siting and design should support pedestrian activity, with sidewalks and pathways being added over time to connect land uses to surrounding areas.
 Future landscaping and building materials should be high quality to ensure long-term maintenance.
+Mixeduse buildings (commercial uses on the ground floor level and residential uses on the second floor level) should be encouraged or given opportunities to expand to serve residents and contribute to walkability in the Village.